 One of the frequently asked questions about the house extension is just how long is it gonna take.
 This is a valid question as you need to give up a considerable amount of your valuable time for a house extension.
 Not to mention how it can disrupt your day to day normal life during the build.
 The installation time depends on the type and size of the extension you are getting while also including factors like interior designing and location.
 For a simple single-story extension that is rear ended, it can be completed within 2 months.
 But for a double-story extension, it may take double the time and even up to 6 months.
 For a loft conversion, the time frame is relatively smaller, it can be completed in 6 weeks.

 2) Do I need to move out of the house?

 With proper planning and discussion with the architect and contractor, you can avoid moving out of your house.
 You need to plan on how to avoid the dust and dirt from the work as best as you can.

 3) Is planning permission required for a house extension?

-We install house extensions across Scotland including the likes of Argyll & Bute, Ayrshire, Clackmannanshire, Dumfries and Galloway, Dundee, East Dunbartonshire, East Lothian, Edinburgh, Falkirk, Fife, Glasgow, Greenock & Inverclyde, North Lanarkshire, Paisley & Renfrewshire, Perth & Kinross, Stirling, The Borders, West Dunbartonshire and West Lothian.
+We install house extensions across Scotland including the likes of Argyll & Bute, Ayrshire, Clackmannanshire, Dumfries and Galloway, Dundee, East Dunbartonshire, East Lothian, Edinburgh, Falkirk, Fife, Glasgow, Greenock & Inverclyde, North Lanarkshire, Paisley & Renfrewshire, Perth & Kinross, South Lanarkshire, Stirling, The Borders, West Dunbartonshire and West Lothian.